 (2) Whenever the office of an elected member is vacant or is due to become vacant an election shall be conducted in the prescribed manner amongst the members of the Superannuation Fund to elect a person to fill the vacancy.

-[Clause 2 amended by No. 26 of 1994 s.
+[Clause 2 amended: No. 26 of 1994 s.
 18.]

 3. Terms of office